evanblack/ustyle-modals/README.md

 # Ustyle modals

-Yet another modal dialog script, but made for uSwitch with the sort of options we need, and yummy responsive.
+Yet another modal dialog script, but made for uSwitch with the sort of options we need, and with excellent responsiveness.

 Inspired in a large way by CSS modals [drublic.github.io/css-modal/](http://drublic.github.io/css-modal/)